Latest information from the University.

 - 31 January: page published

 The health, welfare and safety of students and staff is the number one priority for the University.
-As the UK Government has increased measures to stop the spread of COVID-19, the University is taking further steps to safeguard our community.
+As the UK Government takes measures to stop the spread of COVID-19, the University is adapting its strategy to safeguard our community.

 Oxford has a strong history of welcoming students and staff from around the world to the UK, and they are an integral part of our international community.